-- 5.7.7.1 When impact monitoring was conducted at the southern parts of transect lines 1 & 2, the view of the area was partially blocked by the working vessels and fixed structures which do not belong to HKBCF Reclamation Works.
-The number of fixed structures has increased and the working vessels have moved when compared to last month's observations.
-As the working vessels will move during the ongoing works, it is considered that they will temporarily affect survey protocol, survey data collection, dolphin movement, dolphin habitat use and dolphin behaviour, whereas the fixed structures will continuously affect survey protocol, survey data collection, dolphin movement, dolphin habitat use and dolphin behaviour. - 5.7.7.2 The HKBCF Project effected line 11.
-The view of the area was partially blocked by the working vessels and in water structures.
-The number of fixed structures increased and working vessels had moved position when compared to observations made during last month's survey.
-As the working vessels will move as construction progresses, they will cause temporary effects to survey protocol, survey data collection, dolphin movement, dolphin habitat use and dolphin behaviour, whereas the fixed structures will affect all survey protocols and dolphin ecology in the long term. - 5.7.7.3 The northern end of line 9 and 10 was affected by works which do not belongs to the HKBCF Reclamation Works; in particular, the view of the area was partially blocked by the working vessels.
-The in water structures has increased in size and the working vessels have moved position when compared to observations made during last month's survey.
+temporary effects to survey protocol, survey data collection, dolphin movement, dolphin habitat use and dolphin behaviour, whereas the fixed structures will affect all survey protocols and dolphin ecology in the long term.

+- 5.7.7.3 The northern end of line 9 and 10 was affected by works which do not belongs to the HKBCF Reclamation Works; in particular, the view of the area was partially blocked by the working vessels.
+The number area of the works site has increased in size and the working vessels have moved position when compared to observations made during last month's survey.
 As the working vessels will move during the on-going works, they will temporarily affect survey data collection, dolphin movement, dolphin habitat use and dolphin behaviour.
-The works here are creating a reclamation/sea wall site which is permanent and will thus continuously affect all survey protocols and dolphin ecology. - 5.7.7.4 Anchored vessels affected northern end of line 10 and line 23 on 21 Sept 2014 and 21 Sept 2014 respectively.
-Anchored vessels affected Southern end of line 11 on 21 Sept 2014, anchored vessels affected northern end of line 10 on 30 Sept 2014.
-As the vessels will move during throughout the duration of HKBCF impact monitoring, they will temporarily affect survey data collection, dolphin movement, dolphin habitat use and dolphin behaviour. - 5.7.7.5 It was observed that lines 11 had been affected by the others construction activities in the vicinity, which are not related to the HKBCF Reclamation Works. - 5.7.7.6 Several new projects are ongoing at the southern ends of lines 3, 4, 5 and 7.
+The works here are creating a reclamation/sea wall site which is permanent and will thus continuously affect all survey protocols and dolphin ecology. - 5.7.7.4 Anchored vessels affected southern end of line 18 on 14 October 2014 and northern part of line 22 on 22 October 2014 and line 23 on 14 & 21 October 2014.
+Vessels have rarely been noted as anchoring here some were only sighted on one survey day.
+It is therefore assumed that only a limited impact was made on survey data collection, dolphin movement, dolphin habitat use and dolphin behaviour on the days in question. - 5.7.7.5 It was observed that lines 11 and 12 were affected by other project marine works activities which were not related to the HKBCF Reclamation Works. - 5.7.7.6 Several new projects are ongoing at the southern ends of lines 1-7 and 12.
 These works partially blocked some of the survey view.
-As reported last month, there are no fixed structures, however, the platforms and related vessels move between survey periods.
-As it is not known what activities these barges and platforms are conducting, the effect that these works may specifically have on dolphins is not known at this time. - 5.7.7.7 A severely injured dolphin was observed on 22 September 2014 at the southern end of line 1 and a call was made immediately to the designated AFCD hotline.
-The injured dolphin was lost from sight and the survey was then continued. - 5.7.7.8 The survey effort log notes the areas in which the visibility is limited or the survey is affected so that these can be accounted for in any subsequent analyses.
+No fixed structures were observed lines 1-7, however, line 12 works include fixed structures.
+As it is not known what activities these barges and platforms are conducting, the effect that these works may specifically have on dolphins is not known at this time. - 5.7.7.7 The survey effort log notes the areas in which the visibility is limited or the survey is affected so that these can be accounted for in any subsequent analyses.
 Some of these obstructions will become permanent and some will be temporary as the HZMB is built and other projects progress.
-It is advised that the impact monitoring surveys should be completed as close to the predefined lines as possible (as per Figure 4 of this report). - 5.7.7.9 The above noteworthy observations are largely a result of multiple and on-going infrastructure projects within the Lantau area.
+It is advised that the impact monitoring surveys should be completed as close to the predefined lines as possible (as per Figure 4 of this report). - 5.7.7.8 The above noteworthy observations are largely a result of multiple and on-going infrastructure projects within the Lantau area.
 No amendment to EM&A protocols can negate the effects of these projects, e.g., it is a highly dynamic environment and viewing conditions may alter every survey (sometimes within surveys) and most of the survey area is affected, to some degree, by marine construction works.
 Instead, survey data analyses should incorporate any noteworthy observations which may affect either data collection or dolphin distribution and behavioural changes.
 The above mentioned activities recorded during boat survey will not affect implementation of the EM&A Programme provided appropriate data analyses are conducted.
-Given that viewing conditions will change frequently during the construction phase of HZMB, it is inappropriate at this time to implement any changes in EM&A procedures, however, a review of survey conditions will be made from time to time to assess if changes to procedures are required.

-5.7.8 The event action plan is annexed in Appendix L.
+Given that viewing conditions will change frequently during the construction phase of HZMB, it is inappropriate at this time to implement any changes in EM&A procedures, however, a review of survey conditions will be made from time to time to assess if changes to procedures are required. - 5.7.8 The event action plan is annexed in Appendix L.

-6 ENVIRONMENTAL SITE INSPECTION AND AUDIT
+6. ENVIRONMENTAL SITE INSPECTION AND AUDIT